kosvi/Santas_own_CRM/README.md

 Clone the repository and run `npm install --prefix server` and `npm install --prefix client` in repository root.
 After all dependencies are installed, you can start the app in development mode by running command `docker-compose -f docker-compose.dev.yml up`.
 Modifications to server and client force them to reload automatically.
 App can be accessed from `http://localhost:3000`.

+#### Tests

+Requirements:
+- Docker
+- Docker-compose

+Clone repository and run `npm install --prefix server` in repository root.
+After dependencies are installed, you can start tests by running command `docker-compose -f test.docker-compose.yml up --abort-on-container-exit`.
+This will run unit and integration tests on the backend.
+You'll see the list of passed tests in the console.

+Frontend and e2e tests will be added later...

 ## Enviromental variables